Colin Campbell, 7th Earl Cawdor: Personal life

-In 2001, Cawdor clashed with his stepmother when she tried to have him evicted from the castle, so that she could continue to occupy it.
+In 2001, Lord Cawdor clashed with his stepmother, Angelika Campbell, Countess Cawdor, when she tried to have him evicted from the castle, so that she could continue to occupy it.
 In 2005, he and his wife and children were living at Drynachan Lodge, an eight-bedroom hunting lodge by the River Findhorn.

 In 2007, as "Earl Colin & Countess Isabella of Cawdor", Vogue listed the Cawdors among its best-dressed couples.

-On 23 June 2013, The New York Times quoted Cawdor's elder sister Liza Campbell in an article which described male-preference primogeniture as a legacy form of sexism.
+On 23 June 2013, The New York Times quoted Lord Cawdor's elder sister Lady Liza Campbell in an article which described male-preference primogeniture as a legacy form of sexism.